Social Order Maintenance Act

 Article 69

-1. Collecting tolls higher than the amount authorized by the competent authorities or trying to block access to ferries, ports, bridges or roads.
+1. Collecting tolls higher than those authorized by the competent authorities or trying to block access to ferries, ports, bridges, or roads.

-2. Taking public transportation or entering a playground without a ticket or without paying the due fare and refusing to comply or to buy the ticket or to pay the full fare.
+2. Taking public transportation or entering a recreation area without a ticket or paying the list price and refusing to comply or buy the ticket or pay the full fare.

 Article 70